hargoniX/bachelor/thesis/thesis.typ

 These two assumptions allow for the receive operation for one packet to be implemented as follows:
 1. Poll until DD at `rx_index` is set to 1.
-2. Remember the buffer that was used at `rx_index` to return it to the allocator later.
+2. Keep the buffer that was used at `rx_index` to return it to the caller later.
 3. Replace the buffer remembered for `rx_index` with a fresh one and write a read descriptor with the buffer address as the Packet Buffer Address and DD set to 0 to `rx_index`.
 4. As the descriptor at RDT is already initialized as a read, simply advance RDT and the `rx_index`.